Liao Bochao

-Liao Bochao (聊博超 (聊博超, Liáo Bóchāo); born 16 July 1987) is a Chinese professional footballer who plays as a full-back for Tianjin Teda in the Chinese Super League.
+Liao Bochao (聊博超 (聊博超, Liáo Bóchāo); born 16 July 1987) is a Chinese former professional footballer who plays as a full-back.

 Club career

 Liao started his professional career with Chinese Super League side Tianjin Teda in 2008.
 On 6 July 2008, he made his senior debut in a league match which Tianjin Teda beat Liaoning Whowin, coming on as a substitute for Bai Yi.
 He scored his first goal in this match.

 Career statistics

 Statistics accurate as of match played 31 December 2019.